Matthew 25:29

 Early interventions enable students to make good progress in English and Maths and, ultimately, across the curriculum.
 The Learning Support Department provides intervention sessions and support to students before, during and after school in conjunction with the support provided by parents to enable a holistic approach where possible.

-All students in year 7 complete an Access Reading Test.
-This will provide the school with a standardised reading score.
-This, in conjunction with KS2 data, is used to highlight any student who scores under 90.
-Research shows that many standardised assessments categorise scores of under 85 as below average, which identifies students who require intervention.
-At The Catholic High School, we raised this level to 90 to ensure that any student who may be on the cusp of average are provided with catch up literacy support.
-This may also be beneficial for students whose literacy levels have dipped following the six-week summer break and require a top-up intervention programme.
+All students in year 7 complete a reading assessment on Reading Plus.
+This will provide the school with a score that indicates that “Child X is reading like that of a Year … student”.
+This, in conjunction with KS2 data, is used to highlight any student whose reading level is at least two years below their actual school year.
+For example, if a Year 7 student has a reading age of a Year 5 or below, we will offer literacy intervention.
 Year 7 students also complete the Vernon Spelling Test.
-This, combined with the Access Reading Test, gives us a good idea of students who need support.
+This, combined with the Reading Plus assessment, gives us a good idea of students who need support.
 Support staff then get to know these students and their needs so that targeted intervention can be given.
 We identify year 7 students who require a top up of literacy skills.
 These students receive literacy support once a week, in small groups, focusing on grammar, comprehension, creative writing and other skills that will enable students to succeed in GCSE English.
 One of the recommendations of the Education Endowment Foundation is that high quality literacy interventions should be provided to students who are struggling.
 They recommend proactive support, particularly in Year 7.

 Literacy lessons are planned with a focus on COPS (Capitals, Organisation, Punctuation and Spelling) and lesson content is taken from a range of subjects across the curriculum, especially English, RE, Geography and History.
 This gives context to the teaching of literacy skills and allows pupils to see how they can apply literacy across their learning.
 It also means that there is often pre or post-teaching in literacy lessons.
 Students have reported enjoying going into a lesson and already having covered something similar in literacy, as this allows them to feel more confident and better able to participate in lessons.